Updated version of this article here.

 Paul Foot may have called me "the best press officer in the country" but that hasn't stopped me being Stalinised by the left.

-If the central committee head honcho tells you, f'rinstance, to use the SWP and Socialist Alliance e-lists to character-assassinate SA comrades, friends and sympathisers Paul Mason and Dave Osler (and, later, screw over RMT's Greg Tucker) out of sheer bloodymindedness when they've done an excellent job — or precisely BECAUSE they'd done an excellent job — to refuse to obey their authorit-eye, as I did, is to invite the SWP's collective wrath.
+If the SWP Central Committee (CC) head honcho (now Stop the War, People's Assembly and Counterfire) tells you, f'rinstance, to use the SWP and Socialist Alliance e-lists to character-assassinate SA comrades, friends and sympathisers Paul Mason and Dave Osler (and, later, screw over RMT's Greg Tucker) out of sheer bloodymindedness when they've done an excellent job — or precisely BECAUSE they'd done an excellent job — to refuse to obey their authorit-eye, as I did, is to invite the SWP's collective wrath.

 Or as one prominent SWP woman I appealed to around the time of the SA demise told me, "You should have done what he said.
 He's on the CC and what the CC says, goes."
 Luckily, I never checked in my brain along with my conscience at the door.

-The head honcho I refer to here had offered me patronage when I'd mistakenly assumed his encouragement was appreciation of new blood.
+The head honcho I refer to here (now jockeying for kingmaker role behind the scenes with Jeremy Corbyn as his main man) had offered me patronage when I'd mistakenly assumed his encouragement was appreciation of new blood.
 If only I'd realised before the sun went down that it was new blood in the way Transylvanian children of the night appreciate new blood, I'd have ridden the first coach outta town.
 My aim had been to bring any skills I might have into the organisation and leave it in a better shape than I found it — those skills chiefly being the ones I'd learned from the talented arts publicists who'd gained me a stack of press for my performance work.
 As a result the media were beginning to take notice of the SWP's various projects and a strange glint was appearing in the comrades' eyes.

 I think I may even have done some good.
 When firefighter and SA executive member Steve Godward stood as candidate for the Socialist Alliance in Birmingham Erdington in the 2001 general election, he was targeted by the far right including one particularly infamous figure.
 They harassed Godward and his election group at their campaign stall and made it clear that they knew where he lived.
 Shockingly, instead of our party mounting a concerted campaign to support and protect him in solidarity, he was hung out to dry by head honcho, who dismissed him as "not representing anyone".
 Appalled by this betrayal and abandonment of one of our own the moment he was under attack, I managed, as SA press officer, to get a small mention of the far right threat in the Mirror, as well as writing and issuing press releases for him when his own FBU bureaucracy cut up rough.